 I was born in a mining town in the north of England.
 My father was a soldier in the British army, who was killed on active duty when I was five.
 My mother, brother and I then moved into my grandparents' house.
 He was still a working miner, and we all lived in a house with no bathroom and just one tap.
 Bath night was once a week, and we all had to take turns filling and emptying a tin bath tub in front of a coal fire.

 I've lived in Paris, Barcelona, Dusseldorf, Madrid, London, but now I call Chicago home.
-I am part of the adjunct faculty at Columbia College Chicago, where I teach a specialty class in the Fiction Writing department that uses the sketchbook and drawing to further the writing process.
+I teach part-time at Columbia College Chicago and arts centers around the American Midwest.
+I currently hold the post of Master Instructor in Printmaking at the Highland Park Art Center.
 I am also married to a writer, so the entwining of the word and the image continues in and out of the studio.
 To contact me, send an email to firstname.lastname@example.org.